debbiect246/recipe-app/README.md

 ## Features Left to Implement

 1. Authenticated user login.
 Users identities could be checked using two factor authentication.
+This could be implemented in django or another python framework.

 2. Statistics on ratings for each recipe.
 A ratings collection could be used for this.
+The ratings could be implemented using a number of technologies including crossfilter and matlab.

 3. Bar charts showing the number of calories in each recipe.
 This could be implemented using d3 and crossfilter.